Is AI-Generated Content Legal? Navigating Copyright Law for Content Creators

 • Screenshots of drafts and revisions

 If a copyright issue ever arises, this proves that you’ve added originality.
 However, if you want automated assistance to work on your ideas, you can make use of AI brainstorming assistance to an extent, without making it your full-fledged assistance tool.
+In addition, here are a few actionable tips to follow:

 • Always Fact-Check: If your content includes facts and information, ensure there are no inaccuracies.
 Also, ensure the data is not outdated.
 This will guarantee both quality and compliance.